AGOberprieler/LoCoLotive/README.md

 └── sunf.md5
 ```

-For the second run, only 61 probe sequences have passed the filtering steps.
+For the second run, only 61 target sequences have passed the filtering steps.

 Note that the second command also runs much faster because upstream results (e.g. BLAST results) generated by the first run are reused.
 If necessary, this behavior can be altered using the `-r`/`--run_all` option.